 Patient information

-The aim of the Perinatal Community Mental Health Team (CMHT) is to identify, assess and treat serious mental illness in the perinatal period through working together
+The aim of our team is to identify, assess and treat serious mental illness in the perinatal period by working together with you, your families and health professionals.

-We also support women with a pre-existing diagnosis such as Bipolar Disorder and Schizophrenia, who are currently well but may be at an increased risk of relapse
+We work with women who experience the onset of a new illness during pregnancy or following the delivery of a child.
+We also support women with a pre-existing diagnosis such as Bipolar Disorder and Schizophrenia, who are currently well but may be at an increased risk of relapse following delivery.

 • The Archway Centre, Lincoln